AndrewCloete/stratech-tech-assessment-rust/README.md

 - Front-end paging of movies
 - Replace Material UI with a own components

-## Why Rust?
+## Misc
-I've slowly been upskilling in Rust for the past couple of months so I'm using every excuse I can to use it.
+- Favicon generated with DALL-E

+# Todo
+- [ ] Test on M1.
+State if it does not work.

 # Dependencies
 - `docker`
 - `docker-compose` >= 2.x.x

 # Running
-Create the .env file and add your OMDb API key
+Create the `.env` file and add your OMDb API key
 ```bash
 cp env.example .env
 vim .env